Tuspark: TusParks in Hong Kong

 Tuspark Hong Kong has three locations in Kwun Tong, Central and Causeway Bay.

+TusStar

+TusStar Incubator is an innovation and entrepreneurship platform originated from TusPark which pioneers the incubator projects.

+TusStar Malaysia

+TusStar Malaysia is a joint venture between Tus Holdings and Brunsfield International.

 Other Science parks in China

 There were 62 Science Parks based on 122 universities with 0.2 million employees in the PRC.
-The total investments of these science parks are 30 billion renminbi.
+The total investments of these science parks are 30 billion RMB.